kubernetes-sigs/kueue/site/content/en/docs/tasks/run/statefulset.md

 Currently, scaling operations on StatefulSets are not supported.
 This means you cannot perform scale up or scale down operations directly through Kueue.
-Ensure that your StatefulSet configuration accounts for the fixed number of Pods required for your workload.

 ## Example
 Here is a sample StatefulSet: